Vaguery/gptp2015/markdown/manuscript.md

-# Genetic Programming As If You Meant It

-## "TDD as if you meant it"
+# "TDD as if you meant it"

 As far as I can tell, Keith Braithwaite first described his [training exercise](http://cumulative-hypotheses.org/2011/08/30/tdd-as-if-you-meant-it/) for software developers in 2009.
 The target of the exercise is "Pseudo-TDD": the noted habit among software developers who claim to "know" and "do" test-driven development as part of their daily work towards a sort of thoughtless approximation of the technique.